Population annealing with topological defect driven nonlocal updates for spin systems with quenched disorder: Methodology

 \subsubsection{Family entropy-preserving annealing}

 As have been discussed, a bad thermalization of the system is characterized by a low final value of family entropy, which is reduced everytime a resampling step is carried on the population.
-In standard Population Annealing, in which a linear schedule in $\beta$ is classically used in the literature, the family entropy tends to follow a geometric decay, Fig.~\ref{fig: entropy preserving annealing}.
-Instead, in order to maximize its value during the whole simulation, we propose to adapt the annealing process such that, at each resampling step, a constant portion of the number of surviving families is lost.
+In standard Population Annealing, in which a linear schedule in $\beta$ is classically used in the literature \cite{Wang2015}, the family entropy tends to follow a geometric decay, Fig.~\ref{fig: entropy preserving annealing}.
+However, the difference between hard and easy disorder cases manifests itself in subtle changes in the decay line and, importantly, its end value.
+Since our Defect-driven Population Annealing algorithm utilizes annealing in a two-parameter space, the temperature and the $\kappa$, we use a different schedule.
+In order to maximize familly entropy value during the whole simulation, we propose to adapt the annealing process such that, at each resampling step, a constant portion of the number of surviving families is lost.
 This way the family entropy follows an exponential decay towards an objective value, which we can tune externally.
 To this end we implement an adaptive step procedure for both annealing schedules, $S_{\kappa}$ and $S_{\beta}$.
-Before each resampling step $(\beta, \kappa) \to (\beta', \kappa')$, we compute the optimal values of $\kappa'$ and $\beta'$ such that the obtained family entropy follows the specified decay
+Before each resampling step $(\beta, \kappa) \to (\beta', \kappa')$, we compute the optimal values of $\kappa'$ and $\beta'$ needed in order for the desired portion of families to be lost lost, such that the obtained a family entropy follows the specified decay

 where $t_n$ is the simulation step, $N_{\rm{eff}}(t_n)$ is the number of surviving families at that time, and $N_{\rm{eff}}^{\rm{desired}}$ is the objective number of surviving families at the end of the simulation.